Folk Catholicism: Ireland

 Ireland has a rich heritage of folk Catholicism.
 Among the many customs and practices is the tradition of holy wells.
 These sacred wells are scattered throughout Ireland and are visited by people seeking bodily cures, for example eye ailments.
 The holy wells contain water blessed by a Catholic priest or bishop and are usually dedicated to one of a myriad of native Irish saints, for example St. Senan's holy well on Scattery Island.

 Another tradition is the holy ribbon.
 The most famous being the Brat Bhride in honour of Saint Brigid.
 This is a piece of cloth or ribbon which is left over night on a windowsill on the eve of the saint's feast day.
 The belief is that the saint will pass through Ireland that night and touch the ribbon which is then kept by individuals and venerated as a holy object which may be used to help the sick or for protection.
 Other examples of the holy ribbon include the Ribin Cainnear in honour of St. Cainnear and St. Gobnait's Measure.
 Another custom in Ireland sees people take a piece of straw from the crib in a church at Christmas and this is supposed to bring financial security for the year ahead.

 Germany

-The Amorsbrunn chapel in Amorbach, Franconia, Bavaria, has a fountain that is purported to help in conceiving children if bathed in and is a pilgrimage site for both Christians and non-Christians, who share the water.
-The water's purported powers and the pilgrimage to them predates the construction of the chapel; the pre-existing sacred site was intentionally incorporated into the new building and its associated religion, i.e. Catholicism, creating a "cult of continuity".
-The water's powers were then attributed to "some medieval Catholic saints", but these "appear as spurious, being poorly motivated."
-The site's power was previously attributed to a Germanic legendary figure called Mother Holle/Holda, and she was venerated there.
-More generally, she lives on as a fairy tale character, weather, specifically snow, maker, and general cultural figure, even appearing in movies based on the fairy tale named for her.
+The chapel of Amorsbrunn in the town of Amorbach, in the Franconian region of Bavaria, has a fountain that is purported to help in conceiving children when bathed in.
+It is a pilgrimage site for both Christians and non-Christians.
+The water's purported powers and the pilgrimage to them predate the construction of the chapel.
+The pre-existing sacred site was intentionally incorporated into the newly built medieval Catholic chapel thus creating a "cult of continuity"; the water's powers were then attributed to "some medieval Catholic saints".
+These, however, "appear as spurious, being poorly motivated."
+The site's power was previously attributed to a Germanic legendary figure called Mother Holle, who became a venerated figure there.
+More generally, Mother Holle lives on as a fairy tale character, weather maker, specifically a snow maker, and general cultural figure, even appearing in movies based on the fairy tale named for her.